WhenTuesday 16th November - Sunday 28th December 2014

 Hanukkah, sometimes known as Chanukah or Chanukkah, began thousands of years ago during a revolt against a successor of Alexander the Great.
 According to tradition, when the Jews attempted to rededicate their Temple after the successful revolt, there was only enough oil to burn for light for one day – miraculously, the oil lasted for eight days, which is why Hanukkah is known as the festival of lights and is celebrated for eight days.

 The Hanukkah menorah is a candelabra which holds nine candles – one for each night, plus one in the middle to light the others.
 One candle is added and lit, from right to left, each night of the festival, accompanied by singing and prayers.
 For the official celebration of Hanukkah in London, the giant menorah in Trafalgar Square is being installed close to the Christmas tree for a truly multi-cultural winter celebration.

 Traditionally, Jewish activities on Hanukkah include eating foods fried in oil, like doughnuts or potato pancakes, and playing games with a spinning dreidel.
 Many Jews also give gifts to family and friends on the holiday.
 As well as the menorah at Trafalgar Square, plenty of other Hanukkah London events are taking place at venues such as the Jewish museum and the New London Synagogue.

 What's On at the Jewish Museum

-The lighting of the Hanukkah London menorah at Trafalgar Square takes place from Wednesday 27th November 2013 until Thursday 5th December 2013.
+The lighting of the Hanukkah London menorah at Trafalgar Square takes place from Tuesday 16th - Sunday 28th December 2014.